osgi/osgi.enroute.site/_FAQ/300-declarative-services.md

 By using a local variable we guarantee that the check (is `foo null`?) is using the same object as the one we will call `bar()` on.
 This is a very cheap form of synchronization.

-## What If The Service Disappears?
+## What if the Service Disappears?

 Your code should always be prepared to accept exceptions when you call other services.
 This does not mean you should catch them, on the contrary.
 It is much better to forward the exceptions to the caller so that they do not unnecessarily get wrapped up in wrapping exceptions and lose the original context.